civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

    VictoryEnslavementChance Unit's chance to enslave an enemy unit on victory GovernmentOnly           Unit can only be built with the given government.
                                The Unit is not destroyed on government change.
+- TerrainImprovementDB:
+   HealRate                 TerrainImprovent heals units on it with the given
+                               rate.

 2009-06-01 (Revision 990)
 Fixed:    The game does not crash, if a civilization is wiped out.